wavefrontHQ/docs/pages/doc/tags_overview.md

 ### Group by Source Tag in Queries

-Aggreggation functions include a group by parameter that allows you to group the results.
+Aggregation functions include a group by parameter that allows you to group the results.
 The syntax is the following (here we use `sum` as an example):

 ```
 sum(<tsExpression>